RA341/ctrl/readme.md

 # CTRL srv

-This is helpful utility control server I wore to control and monitor my home server
+A helpful utility server, to control and monitor my home server.

 ## Install and setup

-Grab the latest [release]() store

 TODO